What Kills Long-Distance Relationships: These 12 Things

 5. You stop doing things together

-Of course, self-growth is essential.
-However, one of the things that kills a long-distance relationship is not participating in activities together.
-It could be playing an online game together or even picking up the same skill as playing an instrument.
+The fact is that you’re not participating in activities together anymore.
+It could be playing an online game together or even learning to play an instrument.
 When the focus of growth is entirely on oneself, there are chances you and your partner might start drifting apart and end up having nothing in common.
-So, if the thought “I feel disconnected” has crossed your mind, this is one of the things that ruin a long-distance relationship.
+So, if the thought, “I feel disconnected”, has crossed your mind in an LDR, remember, this is one of the things that may end a long-distance relationship.

 More on relationship advice